 In 2003, he became the youngest player to hit 300 home runs and won ‘Babe Ruth Home Run Award.’
 ‘Texas Rangers’ wanted to move him and his contract out and made him available for the trade.
 He tested positive for performance enhancing steroids.

-Rodriguez was traded to the ‘New York Yankees’ in 2004 and switched to third base.
+Alex Rodriguez was traded to the ‘New York Yankees’ in 2004 and switched to third base.
 In the first season with the ‘Yankees,’ he hit .286 with 36 home runs, 106 runs batted in, 112 runs scored, and 28 stolen bases.

 During Game 6 of the ‘ALCS’ with ‘Boston Red Sox’ in 2004, Rodriguez swatted at ‘Red Sox’ pitcher Bronson Arroyo's glove, knocking the ball loose.
 He was called for interference and ruled out.
 ‘Yankees’ lost the game.

-In 2005, Rodriguez hit .321, leading the ‘American League’ with 124 runs and 48 HR and became the first ‘Yankee’ player to win the American League home run title since Reggie Jackson in 1980.
+In 2005, Alex Rodriguez hit .321, leading the ‘American League’ with 124 runs and 48 HR and became the first ‘Yankee’ player to win the American League home run title since Reggie Jackson in 1980.
 Also, he was the fifth player to win an ‘MVP’ award.

 Continue Reading Below